 The station, designed to be a live-in unit, originally consisted of two floors.
 The main floor is used as community and public display space.
 The Telegraph Office, the hub of railroad activity, features an operational telegraph system, which is available for visitors to try, and a hand-operated telephone from 1884 when the Port Moody and New Westminster Telephone Co. was the first telephone system in B.C.

 The Waiting Room contains wooden benches and CPR travel posters together with a ticket booth.
 The restored Parlour and Kitchen show the living conditions in the station between 1908 and 1930.
-The Large Exhibition Room features permanent exhibits of Port Moody’s Industry and community in the early 1900’s.
-There is a lumber display showing materials from early saw and shingle mills, a pot-bellied stove, historic photo collection display, a general store and a model of early Port Moody.
-The Small Exhibition Room displays include a First Nation’s display of Salish artifacts, the fur trade, the Royal Engineers, the First Train and the Western Terminus of the CPR.
+The Large Exhibition Room features permanent exhibits of Port Moody’s Industry and community in the early 1900s.
+There is a lumber display showing materials from the early saw and shingle mills, a pot-bellied stove, a historic photo collection display, a general store, and a model of early Port Moody.
+The Small Exhibition Room displays include a First Nation’s display of Salish artifacts, the fur trade, the Royal Engineers, the First Train, and the Western Terminus of the CPR.

 The basement of 240 m2, was added when the building was moved to Murray Street and is the museum’s collection storage area.
 The upper floor of 60 m2 is used for offices and administration.